-The knit outer textile and the knit inner textile provide strength and durability to the chemical protective layer.
+The inner and outer textiles provide strength and durability to the chemical protective layer.

 THIS GARMENT IS MANUFACTURED FROM MATERIALS THAT WILL MELT AND/OR BURN.

 DO NOT USE THIS GARMENT FOR ANY ACTIVITIES WHERE THERE IS ANY RISK OF DIRECT CONTACT WITH FLAMES, HIGH HEAT, OR MOLTEN METAL!